Gait and Posture Analysis

 Casts

+Casts prevent movement and help fracture healing.
+They can also be used to help the recovery of severe ankle sprains, muscle tears & to aid the recovery of degenerating tendons & ligaments.
 Where possible, Fitter Feet will issue a removable 'Air Cast' so that you can sleep without a cast.
 It also allows you to wash and inspect your leg.
+Features and Benefits of the Air Cast include:

-- A low rocker sole for enhanced comfort and natural ambulation
+• A low rocker sole for enhanced comfort and natural ambulation

-- A wide foot base offers ample room for dressings Ergonomic design to promote greater comfort
+• A wide foot base offers ample room for dressings Ergonomic design to promote greater comfort

-- Exclusive overlapping aircells offer superior swelling reduction
+• Exclusive overlapping aircells offer superior swelling reduction

-- Semi-rigid shells and adjustable aircells for secure support and protection
+• Semi-rigid shells and adjustable aircells for secure support and protection

 The Air Cast may be issued because of:

-- Stable fracture of foot and/or ankle
+• Stable fracture of foot and/or ankle

-- Torn or degenerated ankle tendons
+• Torn or degenerated ankle tendons

-- Severe ankle sprain
+• Severe ankle sprain

-- Post-operative use
+• Post-operative use

 Costs for orthoses

-Hand Made Orthoses: £640.00
+Orthoses: £640.00 – £720.00

-Commercial Orthoses: £68
+Commercial Orthoses: £68 - £150

-Hand Made Orthoses at Fitter Feet: £640.00
+Custom Made Orthoses at Fitter Feet:

 This Fee includes:

-- Computer Pressure Plate Gait Analysis
+• Computer Pressure Plate Gait Analysis

-- Restricted joint movements of the Hip, Knee or foot
+• Restricted joint movements of the Hip, Knee or foot

-- Over tight muscles and tendon
+• Over tight muscles and tendon

-- Weak muscle or tendon groups
+• Weak muscle or tendon groups

-- One pair of hand made orthoses
+• One pair of hand made orthoses

-- A fitting appointment to check the fit of your hand made orthoses
+• A fitting appointment to check the fit of your hand made orthoses

-- A review of your orthoses after 6 weeks of use.
+• A review of your orthoses after 6 weeks of use.
 It is important to review that your pelvic function is symmetrical when wearing your orthoses.
 Small adjustments can be made free of charge where necessary

-Many of our hand made orthoses have a life time guarantee!
+Many of our handmade orthoses have a life time guarantee!

-With recovering costs only.
+With refurbishing costs only.

-Commercial Orthoses at Fitter Feet: £68
+Commercial Orthoses at Fitter Feet: £68 - £150

 This Fee includes:

-- One pair of Commercial Orthoses: These orthoses last about a year, and are sometimes called 'temporary orthoses'.
+• One pair of Commercial Orthoses: These orthoses last about a year, and are sometimes called 'temporary orthoses'.
 They are not ‘hand made’ for you, but they are accommodated for you by heat moulding.
 They also have additional medical wedges that are added to custom your orthoses.
 They are tailored to treat your symptoms.

-- One Review appointment: Fitter Feet offer a free review appointment after four weeks of use.
+• One Review appointment: Fitter Feet offer a free review appointment after four weeks of use.
 At this appointment your pelvic alignment will be reviewed to make sure your orthotic prescription allows normal symmetrical movement and that your legs are equal in length.
 Small adjustments can be made at this appointment if necessary with no further charge.